allegro/allegro.tech/_posts/2016-06-14-kotlin-null-safety-part1.md

 Its history however dates [a few years back](http://www.infoworld.com/article/2622405/java/jetbrains-readies-jvm-based-language.html) and itʼs mature and stable enough to be used for developing solid reliable applications.
-Therefore at [Allegro](http://allegro.pl) we decided to give it a chance -- we built our new shiny application using Kotlin as its primary language and we do not regret it.
+Therefore at [Allegro](http://allegro.pl) we decided to give it a chance -- we built our new shiny server-side system using Kotlin as its primary language and we do not regret it.

 One of the first features a Kotlin developer learns is the languageʼs approach to handling `null` values.
 It is quite interesting -- especially at times like these when the most popular way of handling